rmonteirodev/rmonteirodev/README.md

 **`Digital Craftsman (Freelance JavaScript Developer)`**

-        I'm a freelance front-end developer building unique web applications for clients one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving present day problems with code.
+        I'm a freelance Javascript developer building unique web applications one step at a time.
+        All coding projects are built from
+        the ground up, from planning and designing all the way to solving present day problems with code.